openziti/ziti-doc/docusaurus/docs/learn/core-concepts/pki.md

 * One or more web listeners provide bindings for the controller's REST APIs and other web services.
 Each web listener presents the certificate defined in its own `web[].identity.server_cert` property, or defaults to the root-level `identity.server_cert`.

 :::note
-The private key of the web listener to which the client API is bound is used to sign edge enrollment tokens.
-During enrollment, the identity or router in possession of a token will verify that it was signed by the same key that is backing the server certificate of the controller's client API.
-This allows the enrolling identity to confirm the client API URL is correct before requesting authentication certificate(s).
+The private key of the web listener to which [the Edge Client API](../../reference/developer/api/index.md#edge-client-api) is bound is used to sign Edge enrollment tokens.
+During enrollment, the identity or router in possession of a token will verify that it was signed by the same key that is backing the server certificate of the controller's Edge Client API.
+This allows the enrolling identity to confirm the Edge Client API URL is correct before requesting authentication certificate(s).
 :::

 The trust bundle defined in controller config property `identity.ca` is used by the controller to bundle known CAs' certificates.
 This bundle is downloaded by clients during enrollment from the client API in `/edge/client/v1/.well-known/est/cacerts` and subsequently used to verify controller and router server certificate chains.
-These known CAs are never used by the controller to verify client certificates which are always from the controller's own edge enrollment CA or a known, verified external CA.
+These known CAs are never used by the controller to verify client certificates which are always from the controller's own Edge enrollment CA or a known, verified external CA.

 #### Controller Configuration Reference